- What do I need for the first lesson?

 - What other costs are associated with lessons?

-Some examples include addition books and materials, competitions, festivals, institutes, workshops, summer camps, youth orchestras, and accompanist fees.
+Some examples of things that are not included in your tuition are books and materials, competitions, festivals, institutes, workshops, summer camps, youth orchestras, and accompanist fees.
+Please plan accordingly.

 - When is tuition due?